What do discount strategies look like with Beyond Pricing?

 Increase your Base Price

-If you offer a constant discount to stay competitive, like a 10% discount for non-refundable bookings, we recommend increasing your Base Price so that a 10% discount reaches Beyond Pricing suggested pricing.
+If you offer a constant discount to stay competitive, such as a 10% discount for non-refundable bookings, we recommend increasing your Base Price so that a 10% discount reaches Beyond Pricing's suggested prices.
 This will ensure your final pricing is still accurate in terms of the value of your listing and demand trends in your market.

 Manually Override Rates